Social Security Disability Claims for Bipolar Disorder

 Your symptoms and their effects on daily life should be documented, as well as how effective medication is/was and side effects experienced.

-If you are having trouble filing your SSD claim for bipolar disorder or have been denied and wish to file an appeal, the Phoenix social security disability attorneys at Phillips Disability can guide you through the process, working to help you get the benefits you need.
+If you are having trouble filing your SSD claim for bipolar disorder or have been denied and wish to file an appeal, the Phoenix social security disability attorneys at Dayes Law Firm PC can guide you through the process, working to help you get the benefits you need.